zieljxl/PPIPipeline/README.md

   - For DeepPPI, you can also decide to remove polyq aggregates or not

 You can also:
-  - Test binding probabilities for multipe proteins
+  - Test binding probabilities for multiple proteins.
+Please put the code under the DeepPPI-keras folder.
      ```sh
     multi_body.py
     ```